TiagoJM95/pet-adoption-center/Planning.md

 - Update adoption form fields related to user
   - Status: [ ] Not Started
 #### Guest
+- Register a user account
+  - Status: [ ] Not Started
 - Browse pets
   - Status: [ ] Not Started

-### Pet Management (For Organizations)
+### What can an organization do?
 - Post single pet for adoption
-  - Status: [ ] Not Started
+  - Status: [X] Testing;
 - Post multiple pets for adoption
-  - Status: [ ] Not Started
+  - Status: [X] Testing;
 - Update owned pets information
-    - Status: [ ] Not Started
+  - Status: [X] Testing;
 - Remove owned pets from adoption
-  - Status: [ ] Not Started
+  - Status: [X] Testing;
 - View adoption requests for owned pets
   - Status: [ ] Not Started
-- Create adoption requests for a specific owned pet and with the information of the user requesting
+- Review user information if they manifest interest in adopting an owned pet
   - Status: [ ] Not Started
-- Accept adoption requests, send email/message to user and allow them to fill out adoption form
+- Create adoption forms for user interested in adopting a specific owned pet.
+The form is pre-filled with organization, pet and user information.
+Notify user.
   - Status: [ ] Not Started
-- Reject adoption requests and send email/message to user
+- Accept / reject adoption requests.
+Notify user.
   - Status: [ ] Not Started

-### Pet Management (For Users)
+### What can a user do?
 - Add pet to favorites list
   - Status: [ ] Not Started
 - View favorites list
   - Status: [ ] Not Started
 - Remove pet from favorites list
   - Status: [ ] Not Started
-- Manifest interest in adopting a specific pet, send email/message to organization
+- Manifest interest in adopting a specific pet.
+Notify organization.
   - Status: [ ] Not Started
-- Fill out adoption form when requested
+- Fill out adoption form when requested.
+Notify organization.
   - Status: [ ] Not Started
 - View all adoption requests pending
   - Status: [ ] Not Started
-- View adoption requests history (accept or reject)
+- View adoption requests history, accepted or rejected, with or without the respective adoption form.
   - Status: [ ] Not Started
-- View adoption form history
-  - Status: [ ] Not Started

 ### Pet Search and Filters (For Users, Guests, Organizations and Admins)
 - Browse Pets by breed, age, etc.
-  - Status: [ ] Not Started
+  - Status: [X] Testing;

-### Messaging Service
+### Notification Service
 - Communicate with external service to send emails and messages
   - Status: [ ] Not Started

 ## 4. Business Logic & Future Enhancements
 - Potentially launch a real-world product with simplified functionality like redirecting users to organization websites.